Our Board

 Marguerite Doyle – Middle East Director & CFO

-Marguerite was born in Sudan and spent her early years, untraditionally, in the jungles of Africa.
+Marguerite was born into a missionary family in Sudan.
 Marguerite Doyle graduated top of her class with a master’s degree in electrical engineering and computer science, a field predominantly dominated by men in America.
-After an impressive 35-year career at IBM and Lexmark, she decided to focus on her philanthropic passion of improving the lives of women in impoverished regions of Africa.
-Her passion and dedication to alleviating poverty through sustainable and scalable social services emanate from her intimate knowledge of how culture, religion, color, social status, prejudices, and discrimination can negatively impact individuals, society, and women.
-(Member since 2017)
+After an impressive 35-year career at IBM and Lexmark, she decided to focus on her philanthropic passion for improving women’s lives.
+Marguerite demonstrates Christ’s word and love by ensuring individuals receive holistic support.
+She centralizes her life around sharing Christ’s love through faith and service.

 Rae Ella House – Marketing Manager

 Rae has been the CEO of Creative Marketing in Lexington, KY, since 1984.
-Rae’s visionary ideas and striking executions have stunned her customers and have garnered several prestigious awards.
+Rae’s visionary ideas and striking executions have stunned her customers and garnered several prestigious awards.
 FFF is honored to have such an accomplished professional in advertising, marketing materials, promotional strategies, and web design.
 Her compassion and dedication are deep and genuine.
 (Member since 2014)

 Mary Kay Hall, RN – Board Member